cloudflare/terraform-provider-cloudflare/docs/resources/access_policy.md

 - `azure` (Block List) (see [below for nested schema](#nestedblock--include--azure))
 - `certificate` (Boolean)
 - `common_name` (String)
+- `common_names` (List of String) Overflow field if you need to have multiple common_name rules in a single policy.
+Use in place of the singular common_name field.
 - `device_posture` (List of String)
 - `email` (List of String)
 - `email_domain` (List of String)